Unmanned combat aerial vehicle: TAI Aksungur

 TAI Aksungur is a built by Turkish Aerospace Industries (TAI) for the Turkish Armed Forces.
 Using existing technology from the TAI Anka series of drones, it is the manufacturer's largest drone, with payload capacity for mission-specific equipment.
 It is intended to be used for long-term surveillance, signals intelligence, maritime patrol missions, or as an UCAV.
 The first unit was delivered to the Turkish Naval Forces on 20 October 2021.

 Bayraktar Kizilelma

 Bayraktar Kızılelma is a proposed jet-powered, single-engine, low-observable, supersonic, carrier-capable unmanned combat aircraft in development by Baykar, famous for its Bayraktar TB2.
 On 12 March 2022, Selçuk Bayraktar, CTO of Baykar announced that the first prototype of the Bayraktar Kızılelma has entered the production line.

 TAI Anka-3

-Anka-3 is the code-name for the new single engine UCAV being developed by TAI.
+TAI Anka 3 is the code-name for the new single engine UCAV being developed by TAI.
 It will have a flying wing form, and will feature low-observable stealth technology.
 The role of the aircraft will be suppression of enemy air defenses (SEAD), penetration and bomber.